ct6502/vscode-idl/CONTRIBUTING.md

 ### Language Server Testing

 For the language server, using AVA allows the typescript files to be compiled on the fly.
-While this is a super-handy feature, you have to be aware of what javascript files may have been precompiled and already exist in the `dist` subdirectory.
-Ideally you are running the rte
+While this is a super-handy feature, you have to be aware of what javascript files may have been precompiled and already exist in the `dist` subdirectory which can make things act goofy and sometimes call the JS and TS versions of compiled tests.
+Ideally you are running the the tests.
+So, do one of the following steps to test the server:

-Helpful links:
+1. From the main directory run `npm run test-server`

+OR

+2. Navigate to the `server` folder and run `npm test`

+OR

+3. Navigate to the server` folder and run `npm run watch:test` which will live-reload and re-run tests as they are updated.
+How neat is that!?

+Here are some helpful links if you aren't familiar with AVA:

 - [AVA](https://github.com/avajs/ava)

 - [AVA Documentation](https://github.com/avajs/ava#documentation)

-To run the tests either:

-1. From the main directory run `npm run test-server`

-    - OR -

-2. Navigate to the `server` folder and run `npm test`

 ## Package and Publish